AndrewKuzminsky/ReactJS---Tic-Tac-Toe/README.md

 ### `npm install`
-Installs all dependancies for the ReactJS Tic Tac Toe, be patient as Node Modules can be chonky. once complete, simply run `npm start`
+Installs all dependancies for the ReactJS Tic Tac Toe, be patient as Node Modules can be chonky.

+Once complete, simply run `npm start`

 ### `npm start`